Bhutan’s Snowman Trek: Day 22 – Tampoe Tsho To Rerethang Via Tempe La

 Snowman trekkers on the ridge below Om Tsho

-When I reached the lower lake I sat on a rock at the top end of it and looked down at another nice view.
+When I reached the lower lake, I sat on a rock at the top end of it and looked down at another nice view.
 On the left of the image below, you can see the trail and one of my fellow trekkers, who is pushing on to the other end.
-When I myself got there I found a single string of prayer flags draped across the outlet stream of the lake.
-It was one of those rare occasions when I did not feel compelled enough to take a photo!
+When I got there, I found a single string of prayer flags draped across the outlet stream of the lake.

 the top end of the small lake below Om Tsho